compiler-explorer/compiler-explorer/CONTRIBUTING.md

 Server code is in `app.js` and in the `lib` directory.
 Client code is all in the `static` directory.

 In the server code, the `app.js` sets up a basic `express` middleware-driven web server, delegating to the various compiler backends in `lib/compilers`.
-Most inherit (loosely) from `lib/base-compiler.js` which does most of the work of running compilers, then parsing the output and forming a JSON object to send to the client.
+All of them inherit from `lib/base-compiler.js` which does most of the work of running compilers, then parsing the output and forming a JSON object to send to the client.
 Any assembly parsing is done in `asm.js`.

 In the client code, GoldenLayout is used as the container.
 If you look at some of the components like the `static/compiler.js`,